ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 EOL"
 ```

-This config file created on the directory authority creates a generic config file for a client.
+This command on the directory authority creates a generic config file for clients, which can then be copied over to a client node.
 The file is saved in `/var/www/html/client.conf` and can be seen by

 ```
 cat /var/www/html/client.conf